 Taff Vale plans given go ahead

-Written by Jamie on 9th September 2017
+Written by Gavin on 9th September 2017

 Plans to redevelop the former Taff Vale shopping centre site in Pontypridd have been given the green light.

 The site, which is now owned by Rhondda Cynon Taf council will become the base for South Wales Metro operator Transport for Wales, alongside a new 21st Century Library, a customer Council contact point and a new fitness facility.

 The site, known locally as the Precinct – was closed in 2011 as part of redevelopment plans and construction will begin in 2018.

 Councillor Robert Bevan, Rhondda Cynon Taf Council’s Cabinet Member for Enterprise, Development and Housing, said:

 “The granting of planning permission for the Council’s flagship Taff Vale regeneration project is a huge milestone, and sends a clear message that this development, on a strategic site in the heart of Pontypridd, is going to be delivered by the Council.